sampsyo/cs6120/content/blog/2022-03-08-alive/index.md

 ### LLVM
 According to [the project site](https://llvm.org), LLVM is “a collection of modular and reusable compiler and toolchain technologies”.
 Basically, compilers have a lot of similar components – they need to split up the program’s control flow to define all the basic blocks, perform dead code elimination, rearrange loops, and many other optimizations.
 LLVM makes it easier to reuse and compose these components by creating an _intermediate representation_ which is much closer to being machine code, but still has enough complexity and expressiveness to be able to figure out and perform the optimizations on a representation which is not yet specific to a particular architecture, and which is easier to think about.

+Importantly, LLVM is also widely _used_, and so bugs in LLVM can impact many different programs, and correctness is particularly important.
 This project has an active development community and people do contribute individual optimizations and pieces of code, so architecturally this seems to have been a great choice.

 ### SMT Solvers
 SMT stands for Satisfiability Modulo Theory.
 Basically an SMT solver takes in a mathematical formula with many unknowns, and tries to figure out if the formula is satisfiable in the sense that there is some way to assign the variables such that the formula is true.

 For example, in Boolean Logic the formula `x or y` is satisfiable with `x=True`, but `x and not x` is not satisfiable for any `x`.

+SMT can also be used to describe more expressive theories, such as first order logic, or the theory of different data structures such as integers or arrays.

-Fascinatingly, despite the fact that SMT is NP-complete, computer scientists have been developing faster and faster SMT solvers, and using them in a variety of problems.
+Fascinatingly, despite the fact that SMT is NP-complete (or even undecidable for some theories), computer scientists have been developing faster and faster SMT solvers, and using them in a variety of problems.
 While in general solving satisfiability problems requires brute force, in practice it appears that lovingly crafted (and ruthlessly empirically tested) heuristics are able to get better and better results on the problems that people feed to SMT solvers.
 However, that is not to say that an SMT solver is likely to solve your problem well – setting up problems for SMT solvers to solve them successfully is a bit of an art, and it is fortunate when researchers discover encodings that work for their problems.
 For example, in this paper the researchers discovered that a hand-written implementation of pointer allocation and accessing resulted in faster SMT solving than using the theory of arrays, even though they are theoretically equivalent.

 ### Peephole Optimizations
 Peephole optimizations are small optimizations which look at a small number of instructions to find ways to do the same task but make them more computationally efficient.

+For example, we know that if `x` is an integer and `y=2*x`, then `isEven(y)` is always true and can be replaced with `True`.

 ### Undefined Behaviors in C/C++
 Finally, it is worth understanding that C and C++ both have a variety of ways to write code which result in  _undefined behavior_, where the specification of the language says that anything is allowed to happen.
 For example, if you try to index an array outside of its bounds, it is okay for the program to crash, but it is also okay for it to return data, print something out, or literally anything that it wants.